antcpl/bleichenbacher-attack/README.md

 PROJECT OVERVIEW
 -------------------------
-This project is a proof-of-concept of the Bleichenbacher attack (or "one million requests attack") on RSA cryptosystem.
+This project is a proof-of-concept of the Bleichenbacher attack (or "one million requests attack") on RSA cryptosystem using PKCS#1 V1.5 padding and oracle.
 I didn't used modules to compute different calcuations steps.
 **It is for educational purpose only and must not be used to perpetrate real attacks.**
 All the implementation is based on the great document : "Chosen Ciphertext Attacks Against Protocols Based on the RSA Encryption Standard